omkilpady/stock-dashboard/README.md

 Select multiple tickers and a benchmark in the sidebar to compare their daily returns.
 The dashboard displays a correlation heatmap, betas and R² values, rolling correlations, and simple trend regressions so you can explore how groups of assets move together.

-The app uses SciPy's `linregress` for regression calculations, removing the need for Statsmodels.
+The app uses SciPy's `linregress` for regression calculations, so the Statsmodels dependency is no longer required.